C&&C Software Logo

 • The Custom Calculation tab has the greatest flexibility and may be used for tax jurisdictions not stored in the Instant Interest rate file.
 The Custom Calculation tab allows you to enter your own rates, calculation methods, and other parameters.
 It can be used to calculate virtually any set of conditions.

 • The Rate Maintenance tab is used to maintain the Instant Interest rate file.
 It is used primarily to enter rate information for tax jurisdictions not included in the file shipped by C&C Software.
 It may also be used to make adjustments to the rates shipped, if needed.
+There are two secondary input forms that are accessible from the Rate Maintenance form:

 • The Add Jurisdiction form, which is used to add a tax jurisdiction to the Instant Interest rate table; and